Give Up Your Day Job

-While it's possible to do the Mongol Rally in ten days, when you're there, you may as well make the most of it.
-Spending two weeks going as fast as the speed limit will allow, stealing sleep while your team-mates drive is fun, but there is a world of potential there you're missing out on.
+While it’s possible to do the Mongol Rally in ten days, if you’re there, you may as well make the most of it.
+Spending two weeks going as fast as the speed limit will allow, stealing sleep while your team-mates drive is fun, but there is a world of potential there you’re missing out on.

 It’s unfortunate some employers don’t allow their staff time off to do the Rally.
 Whether it’s because they’re genuinely busy in the summer or that they’re worried you might realise there’s more to life than the 9-5 it’s a regrettable situation to be in.
 Regrettable but not untenable.